Q: Which kind of sensors work with IRRIOT?

 Q: Does the main station create its own Lora network?

-A: Yes, our base station(controller) creates a LoRa network with possibility to reach up to 5km.
+A: Yes, our controller creates a LoRa network with possibility to reach up to 5km.

 Q: Which soil humidity sensors do you recommend for substrates?